Equality, Diversity and Inclusion Policy

 - wherever appropriate and necessary, lawful exemptions (genuine occupational requirements) will be used to recruit suitable staff to meet the special needs of particular groups;

 - all recruitment agencies acting for the firm are aware of requirements not to discriminate and to act accordingly.

 We will treat all employees equally and create a working environment which is free from unlawful discrimination and which respects the diverse backgrounds and beliefs of employees.
 Terms and conditions of service for employees will comply with anti-discrimination legislation.
 The provision of benefits such as flexible working hours, maternity and other leave arrangements, performance appraisal systems, dress code, bonus schemes and any other conditions of employment will not unlawfully discriminate against any employee on the grounds of their age; gender; marital status; race; religion or belief; sexual orientation or on the grounds of disability.

-Where appropriate and necessary, the firm will endeavour to provide appropriate facilities and conditions of service which take into account the specific needs of employees that may arise from their ethnic or cultural background; gender; responsibilities as carers; disability; religion or belief or sexual orientation.
+Where appropriate and necessary, the firm will endeavour to provide appropriate facilities and conditions of service which take into account the specific needs of employees which arise from their ethnic or cultural background; gender; responsibilities as carers; disability; religion or belief or sexual orientation.

 Promotion and career development

 Promotion within the firm (including partners) will be made without reference to any of the forbidden grounds and will be based solely on merit.
 The selection criteria and processes for recruitment and promotion will be kept under review to ensure that there is no unjustifiably discriminatory impact on any particular group.

 While positive action measures may be taken in accordance with relevant anti-discrimination legislation to encourage applications from under-represented groups, appointments to all jobs will be based solely on merit.
 All employees will have equal access to training and other career development opportunities appropriate to their experience and abilities.